isomerpages/moe-springfieldsec/_programmes/Applied Learning Programme (ALP).md

 The school collaborates with the Health Promotion Board to launch its own SFSS Step Challenge.
 This helps to promote a more active lifestyle among our students by encouraging them to take more steps daily.
 Students use the HPB's Healthy 365 mobile application to sync and update their step count.

 ![](/images/SFSS%20Steps%20Challenge.jpg)

+### Nutrition and Health

+A healthy diet is essential for good health and nutrition.
+It protects a person against many chronic non-communicable diseases, such diabetes, heart diseases and cancer.
+It is important to eat a variety of foods, consume less salt, sugars and saturated and industrially-produced trans-fats to ensure a healthy diet.
+During the course of the programme, students learn about what makes a healthy diet.
+They learn about the different types of nutrients, calories in foods and how to use the Nutrition Calculator mobile applications to calculate the nutrients in a meal.
+They also learn about the effects of high sugar intake in one's diet and carried out tests to investigate the sugar content in some common drinks like Bubble Tea.
+To encourage students to have healthier food options and snacks, students learn how to make healthier, high fibre energy bars and healthier sports drinks.
+Through these activities, students have a better understanding of the importance of a balanced diet to stay healthy.